Lyon Auvergne-rhone-alpes, France Travel Guide

 Be aware of your home country's customs regulations and duty-free limits.

 Most shops operate On weekdays And saturday, usually from 10 AM to 7 PM.
 Many smaller shops have a lunch closure (1 PM - 2 PM).
-Larger malls are open later and sometimes on Sundays.
+Larger malls stay open later and sometimes on Sundays.